CCE Country Profile

 – Framework Act on Low Carbon Green Growth, 2010, Article 48

 The Adaptation Plan references international climate change agreements, includes national measures for climate change adaptation, acknowledges vulnerable groups due to climate change, and outlines disaster prevention strategies.
 It also outlines plans for improved monitoring and forecasting of climate change.
-Further, the Adaptation Plan mandates municipalities and local governments to plan for and adapt to climate change, requiring them to establish their own climate change adaptation plans.
+Further, the Adaptation Plan mandates municipalities and local governments to plan for and adapt to climate change, requiring them to establish their climate change adaptation plans.

 The 4th National Communication of the Republic of Korea was submitted in November 2019.
 It outlines the country’s efforts and achievements in mitigating climate change, such as national climate adaptation, greenhouse gas inventories, and climate change policies and actions.
-The Low Carbon Green Growth Strategy is captured in this document, which refers to the strategy as “win-win for relations between environment and economy” (2019, p.
+The Low Carbon Green Growth Strategy is captured in this document, which refers to the strategy as a “win-win for relations between environment and economy” (2019, p.
 6).

 Education and communication